atrocore/atrocore/docs/en/user-guide/views-and-panels-core.md

 # Views and Panels

-The TreoCore system comes with a user-friendly configurable [interface](./user-interface-core.md) that includes a number of views and panels, where **entity records** are displayed and managed.
+The AtroCore system comes with a user-friendly configurable [interface](./user-interface-core.md) that includes a number of views and panels, where **entity records** are displayed and managed.

 Views can be shown in the main or pop-up window.
 They consist of the panels, which can be configured by the administrator.
 Usually these are structured in a way to provide you with key information on the record management.